Imelda Marcos: Exile in Hawaii (1986–1991)

 At midnight, February 26, 1986, the Marcos family fled the country to Hawaii with a party of about 80 individuals – the extended Marcos family and a number of close associates.
 Their arrival was controversial, and soon led to Hawaii residents calling on the government to force the Marcoses to leave.

 The US Government initially hosted the exiles at Hickam Air Force Base.
 Ferdinand and Imelda moved into a pair of residences in Makiki Heights, Honolulu, a month later.

 Ferdinand Marcos eventually died in exile in September 1989.
-His son Bongbong Marcos was the only family member present at his deathbed.
+His son Bongbong was the only family member present at his deathbed.

 After Imelda left Malacañang Palace, press reports worldwide took note of her lavish wardrobe, said to include 15 mink coats, 508 gowns, 888 handbags, and 3,000 pairs of shoes.
 Some news reports estimated that there were up to 7,500 pairs, but Time magazine reported that the final tally was 1,060.
 The US government documented that the Marcos family entered the United States with millions of dollars in cash, stocks, jewelry, and gold kilobars inscribed "To my husband on our 24th anniversary".